-The $R^2$ column in Table 7 provides effect sizes for the two significant differences in Table 6.
+The R^2 column in Table 7 provides effect sizes for the two significant differences in Table 6.
 We can interpret these values as representing the amount of the variation in the placement of the initial point that is explained by the teachers' group.
-According to Cohen (1988), $R^2$ and $\eta_H^2$ values between 0 and 0.01 are negligible, between 0.01 and 0.06 are "small", between 0.06 and 0.14 are "medium" and larger than 0.14 are "large".
+According to Cohen (1988), R^2 and η_H^2 values between 0 and 0.01 are negligible, between 0.01 and 0.06 are "small", between 0.06 and 0.14 are "medium" and larger than 0.14 are "large".
 The effect size for SKHS versus USHS is "medium" and the effect size for SKMS versus USHS is "small".
 An additional way to think about effect size is by the probability of superiority (PS).
 PS is the long-run relative frequency that a randomly selected member of the "superior" group will have a higher score than a randomly selected member of the "subordinate" group (Fritz, Morris, & Richler, 2012).
 The PS would be 50% when there is no difference between the groups.
-For example, the PS for the SKHS and USHS comparison is 0.65.
-This means that 65% of the time that we select one teacher from each group at random repeatedly, the SKHS teacher's initial placement will have a higher score than the US teacher's initial placement.
+For example, the PS for the SKHS teacher's initial placement will have a higher score than the US teacher's initial placement.